luismarto/phpopenchart/README.md

 - Make this easily integrated with Laravel

 ## License

+This library is is based on the original work of [Jean-Marc Trémeaux](http://naku.dohcrew.com/) (check the [original website](https://naku.dohcrew.com/libchart/pages/introduction/)).
+Also used the fork from [Alexander Stehlik](https://github.com/astehlik).

 Libchart is distributed under the terms of the GNU GPL v3.
 This includes everything in the source code distribution